TomokiMiyauci/esbuild-deno/README.md

 ## Usage

-The `config.location` is the deno config location.
+The first argument is the deno config location.
 It can be `URL` object or `string`.

 ```ts